PrimaverabssDeveloper/ERP10IONIC/README.md

 ### Build and Run
 1. To compile the application Run `npm run build`
-2. To strat the application Run `npm start`
+2. To start the application Run `npm start`

 ## Contributing and Feedback
 Everyone is free to contribute to the repository.